-The proposed DRSP Open Space includes a total of 55.6 acres (19.3%) of the total site.
-This land use category includes areas that remain undeveloped long-term, as well as areas that provide opportunities for passive uses.
-Examples of areas intended to remain undisturbed long-term include the central oak forest area, while passive open space areas will include pedestrian and equestrian trails as well as seating areas.
+The proposed DRSP Open Space includes a total of 54.9 acres (19.1%) of the total site.
+This designation includes areas that remain undeveloped long-term, as well as areas that provide opportunities for passive uses.
+Examples of areas intended to remain undisturbed long-term include the central oak woodland area, while passive open space areas will include pedestrian and equestrian trails as well as seating areas.
 County trail standards for pedestrian and equestrian trails are specified in Chapter 4: Circulation.

-A Biological Report was conducted for the DRSP in 2020, with updates completed in 2021 through 2023 related to oak trees and Burton Mesa Chaparral.
+A Biological Report was conducted for the DRSP in 2020, with updates completed in 2021 and 2022 related to oak trees and Burton Mesa Chaparral.
 The report identified eight special status plant species located within the DRSP area.
 The data collected from these biological studies served as a general guide to the siting of land uses within the DRSP area in order to avoid or minimize impacts to these species.